An examination of divisive, polarized liberal-side political rhetoric from A.R. Moxon’s @JuliusGoat Twitter account

 This is meant to be an example of me criticizing someone “on my side.”
 So what does “on my side” mean?
 When I say that this person is “on my side,” I mean that he is politically liberal, and I also am politically liberal.
 But “liberal” and “conservative” can be ambiguous and hard-to-define terms, even in the best of times, and especially as our society becomes more polarized and as group stances shift more suddenly, so let me also say that: my working definition of “liberal” is simply someone who is significantly more likely to vote for Democrat candidates than Republican candidates.

 I’d also say this person is “on my side” in terms of viewing Trump and Trumpism as very bad things, and viewing Trump’s presidency as a major risk to American stability and safety.
-I’ve always had that opinion, and nothing I’ve seen from Trump over the years has surprised me, as I feel I’ve long had a decent understanding of his character.

 But, at the same time, I can understand why many good and sane Americans were able to support him, or at least weren’t bothered that much by him, and that probably is the key difference between how I and someone like A.R.
 Moxon perceives our American divides.

 An overview of why this person’s rhetoric is unhelpful

 I believe Moxon is just as harmful to our country as many polarized and divisive conservative people I could name, and I’ll attempt to make the case for why that is in this piece, using some specific examples.
 But long story short: his observations are simplistic and good-versus-evil in nature.
 As one indicator of this, he regularly uses the word “evil” to describe conservatives.
 He regularly speaks as if conservatives, or Trump supporters, were a monolithic all-the-same group, with all the members being pretty much the same as the worst people in that group (a defining aspect of how polarization psychology works).